logantgt/EcpEmuServer/README.md

 ![Graphical Configuration](https://raw.githubusercontent.com/logantgt/EcpEmuServer/main/doc/config_ui.png)

 The options here are analoguous to the options available in the XML file.
-To create a new ``<rule>``, press the large + button under Add Card.
+To create a new ``<rule>``, press the large ``+`` button under Add Card.

 You can bind as many cards to a single ``Button`` as desired.

+Once all of your desired configurations have been made, you can export the ``rules.xml`` file by pressing the large ``>`` button under Download ``rules.xml``.
+This file can replace the ``rules.xml`` that exists in your EcpEmuServer binary directory.

+Note that the configuration utility is completely static - it will not load your current configuration, only provide and interface for quickly making a new one.
+This is by design - it is a security feature.

 Example configuration;
 ```xml